hpccsystems-solutions-lab/Solutions-lab-website-content/Tutorial/ECLSyntax/filter.md

 |Value|Definition|
 |:----|:---------|
-attr_name | The name by which the function will be invoked dataset_name | The dataset to perform action on Filtering condition(s) | field or fields and required filtering conditions.
+attr_name | The name by which the function will be invoked. dataset_name | The dataset to perform action on.
+Filtering condition(s) | field or fields and required filtering conditions.
 Logical operators can be used to execute multiple filters.

 <br>